The Warning Before Diabetes

 1. Lose a Modest Amount of Weight

-You do not need to reach your ideal body weight to reverse prediabetes.
-Losing just 5 to 7 percent of your current weight produces significant improvements in insulin sensitivity and blood sugar control.
-For most people, this translates to 10 to 20 pounds.
+You do not need to reach an "ideal" body weight to reverse prediabetes.
+Losing just 5 to 7 percent of your current weight meaningfully improves insulin sensitivity and blood sugar control — for many people, that is 10 to 20 pounds.
+Aim for gradual, sustainable loss of 1 to 2 pounds per week rather than crash dieting, which is far harder to maintain.

 2. Move More